brycehadl/Regex-Tutorial/README.md

 # Regex-Tutorial For Hex Value

-Character combinations in strings can be matched using regular expressions, which are patterns.
-"Not" is indicated by the metacharacter ^ in a regular expression.
-Hence, "^a" denotes "do not match lowercase a," whereas "a" signifies "match lowercase a."

 ## Summary

 I'll go over and dissect the parts of a regular expression that match hex values.
 A computer may be accurately informed about any particular color using the hexadecimal coding method, which guarantees precision and consistency in electronic displays.
 A six-digit number that comes before the # symbol in hexadecimal represents a color that can be utilized in a computer program or webpage.
 Example /^#?([a-f0-9]{6}|[a-f0-9]{3})$/